istir/weebtools-3.0/README.md

 ## How does it work

-weebTools works by downloading image from url copied to clipboard and saving it's tags to a local database.
+weebTools works by downloading an image from url copied to clipboard and saving it's tags to a local database.

 ## Supported sites